-- Providing assistance to victims of crime regarding status and the location of inmates, serving as a referral agent to assist with obtaining community resources and acting as a liaison between victims, families of victims, the NJDOC and the offender.
-Inquiries often include assistance with court-order restitution, community release impact statements, sentencing information and notification methods and requirements. - Providing programs that serve to educate the offenders on the impact of the crime they have committed on victims, the community and their own families.
-The Focus on the Victim Program (FOV) is a 14-week victim impact program offered to the offender population that places emphasis on restorative justice, empathy building, offender accountability and making amends. - Enhancing education, awareness and support for the NJDOC employees and the community at large through presentations on understanding victims' needs, enhancing skills for dealing with stress and trauma experienced by victims, recognizing the importance of sensitivity toward victims, and assisting victims with coping skills that will aid in their process of healing and improving upon their lives.
+- the implementation of core victim's rights, including notification, restitution, protection from intimidation, harassment or harm, victim input, information and referral services. - Providing assistance to victims of crime regarding status and the location of inmates, serving as a referral agent to assist with obtaining community resources and acting as a liaison between victims, families of victims, the NJDOC and the offender.
+Inquiries often include assistance with courtorder restitution, community release impact statements, sentencing information and notification methods and requirements. - Providing programs that serve to educate the offenders on the impact of the crime they have committed on victims, the community and their own families.
+The Focus on the Victim Program (FOV) is a victim impact program offered to the offender population that places emphasis on restorative justice, empathy building, offender accountability and making amends. - Enhancing education, awareness and support for the NJDOC employees and the community at large through presentations on understanding victims' needs, enhancing skills for dealing with stress and trauma experienced by victims, recognizing the importance of sensitivity toward victims, and assisting victims with coping skills that will aid in their process of healing and improving upon their lives. - Active participation in state, county and other local victim-related meetings and functions, in addition to networking with national, state and local victim service providers to ensure the victims are afforded rights and services under federal, state and local laws.

-- Active participation in state, county and other local victim-related meetings and functions, in addition to networking with national, state and local victim service providers to ensure the victims are afforded rights and services under federal, state and local laws. - The Critical Incident Stress Management program is a team of 26 members that respond to traumatic incidents that may adversely impact an employee's ability to function both at the time of the event or later.
-Additionally, most of the critical incidents in 2015 involved the death of a staff member.
+The Critical Incident Stress Management Program responds to traumatic incidents that may adversely impact an employee's ability to function both at the time of the event or later.
+Additionally, most of the critical incidents involved the death of a staff member.